-It is essential that an agreed code be honoured not only to the letter but in the full spirit.
-It should not be interpreted so narrowly as to compromise its commitment to respect the rights of the individual, nor so broadly that it constitutes an unnecessary interference with freedom of expression or prevents publication in the public interest.
+To achieve that balance, it is essential that an agreed Code be honoured not only to the letter, but in the full spirit.
+It should be interpreted neither so narrowly as to compromise its commitment to respect the rights of the individual, nor so broadly that it infringes the fundamental right to freedom of expression - such as to inform, to be partisan, to challenge, shock, be satirical and to entertain - or prevents publication in the public interest.

-It is the responsibility of editors and publishers to apply the Code to editorial material in both printed and online versions of publications.
-They should take care to ensure it is observed rigorously by all editorial staff and external contributors, including non-journalists, in printed and online versions of publications.
+It is the responsibility of editors and publishers to apply the Code to editorial material in both printed and online versions of their publications.
+They should take care to ensure it is observed rigorously by all editorial staff and external contributors, including non-journalists.